Rahamat-prog/react-pokedex-app-6/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Would you like me to help you generate a `.gitignore`, or set up a search component or detail view if not already implemented?

+// How to build this project from scratch